 Sociology, PhD candidate

 Sarah Kaiksow is a PhD Candidate in Sociology and a Graduate Associate in the Law and Public Affairs program at Princeton University.
 Her research interests include women and gender studies, Middle Eastern studies, Islamic and international law, and political sociology.
-Her dissertation is supported by a National Science Foundation grant.
-Alongside her academic work, Sarah has worked with local NGOs in the Middle East to provide start-up and development support, and has served as a Technical Committee member reviewing grants from the Arab States for the UN WOMEN's Fund for Gender Equality.
+Her dissertation is supported by the National Science Foundation.
+Alongside her academic work, Sarah has worked with local NGOs in the Middle East to provide start-up and development support, and served as a consultant on the Arab States for the UN WOMEN's Fund for Gender Equality.
 She holds a Masters in Socio-Legal Studies from the University of Oxford (Balliol College), a Masters in Arab Studies from the Center for Contemporary Arab Studies at Georgetown University, and a Bachelors in Sociology and Women's Studies from the University of Wisconsin-Madison.

 2008 "Subjectivity and Imperial Masculinity: A British Soldier in Dhofar (1968-1970)" Journal of Middle East Women's Studies 4:2, pp. 60-80.